Sony PlayStation Portable (PSP) Fat and Slim

 TITLEString: MyHomebrewProg

 Homebrew programs are normally loaded and run in user mode.
 In firmware 1.0 and 1.5, programs can actually load and run in kernel mode unencrypted from the memory stick.
 The difference is mainly the packaging of the EBOOT.PBP.
 Firmware 1.5 required two EBOOT.PBP in separate directories, while firmware 1.0 needed only one.
 This unencrypted loading (and running in kernel mode) ability was disabled in later firmware versions, however.
 Because of this, the vast majority of homebrew (homemade) software were made to run on either firmware 1.0 and 1.5.
 Many firmware downgraders and exploits were made in order to get PSPs flashed with official Sony firmware 2.0 and higher to "downgrade" back to firmware 1.0 and 1.5 in order to allow it to regain the ability to run homebrew software unencrypted (unsigned by Sony essentially).
 As a result, homebrew authors wrote code targetting firmware 1.50 (or 1.00) specifically because it is an official Sony firmware that actually did not prohibit running unencrypted (unsigned) code.
 This trend was solidified when later firmware releases complicated the loading of homebrew software, requiring special loaders that took advantage of bugs or exploits in either the XMB or commercial games.
 Because of this, homebrew software targetting these firmware versions are very very few, and people often just downgrade to firmware 1.50 or 1.00 to run homebrew software.
 However, downgrading to lower firmware often results in less features available from the XMB, thus an effort was made by some to make custom firmware that basically took Sony's latest firmware and put back the ability to run unencrypted user mode code (with some offering ability to run in 1.50 kernel mode as well, which allowed old homebrew software to run unmodified).
 This custom firmware trend started when the latest firmware was 3.xx.
 Homebrew software authors nowadays thus still write for either firmware 1.00/1.50 (kernel or user mode), or in user mode for the latest custom firmware (3.xx).
 Because custom firmware are constantly changing with each official firmware upgrade from Sony, a stable environment for coding on custom firmware is still in flux.
 The PSP Slim, however, provided an extra 32MB of main memory that can be open for homebrew programmers.
 This extra memory is not available in firmware 1.0 and 1.5, and the PSP Slim hardware is so vastly different that firmware 1.0 and 1.5 cannot run on it (inside a custom firmware) without major modifications.
 Because of these reasons the newer trend is for some homebrew authors to basically break away from coding for firmware 1.0 and 1.5 and rely strictly on the latest version of unofficial custom firmware to provide them with the mechanism to run user mode code unencrypted from the memory stick.
-How this trend affects the homebrew community as a whole is still being sorted out.
+Some authors even provide a separate .prx file during installation, which contains custom kernel code that they need in their program.

 PSP Emulators